Entrance & Practical Info

 The number of Jewish Quarter residents started to drop again since the half of the last century due to business use of the quarter and foreign travel expansion.
 This trend became even more significant after the Velvet revolution and by the end of 2013 there were only around 1400 residents.

-2. The Golem of Prague Legend
+The Legend of the Golem of Prague

 Rabbi Loew once met the Holy Roman Emperor Rudolph II, a lover of alchemy, and that is probably where the legend of the Golem stems from.
 In Jewish folklore a Golem is a statue brought to life by a human.
 As the legend tells, Rabbi Loew created his famous Golem (which he called Josille) out of clay and made it alive by inserting a roll (“shem”) in its forehead.
 The Golem was supposed to protect the Jewish ghetto from the Christians, who attacked it often.